 Like Elinor, I became a Roman Catholic, converting from being a Scottish Presbyterian in 1974.
 Now, I am a member of the Church of England and am sacristan for my local church, as well as doing the church flowers, and a mass of other jobs.
 I can honestly say that Elinor has been a huge influence on me.

-We are now ten.
+We are now eleven.
 In some ways that is easy to tell (we no longer run off with anything lying around) but in other ways we are as young as we were when we were kittens.
 We have a large garden – this consists of the Vicarage Garden, the Old Vicarage Garden, Pennant House Garden (just below us, and it used to be part of the Vicarage Garden) and the Churchyard.
 We consider all of this to be ours, although Badger lives in the Old Vicarage and Cosmo lives in Pennant House.
 They too share all four of these areas of our garden.
 In the summer we spend a lot of time out in the garden, in the winter not quite so much.
 We are also very good at catching mice (in spite of the fact that we wear collars with two bells on them).
 Jill will kill her mice, but Jack likes to bring his in alive, and then he lets them go and loses interest.

 I am a retired nurse married to another retired nurse whose ‘hobby’ is selling spares for British Classic M/bikes.
 That takes up a lot of space that could be better used for the FOCS Library.